 In that case, you could create valuable content about men’s fashion.
 A post involving popular looks for the upcoming season is a great idea to give you inspiration.
 From there, you can use analytical data or SEO programs like Surfer or Frase to find other relevant content topics.

-With a little time and effort, ecommerce companies that use this strategy often find themselves in front of many prospective customers.
+With a little time and effort, this is one of several ecommerce content marketing strategies that can put your business in front of many prospective customers.

 2. Make use of many content formats

 In my now 10+ years in the content marketing world, I’ve become a big fan of throwing enough crap at the wall and seeing what sticks strategy.
 Ecommerce websites can follow this strategy by posting content on many platforms and websites.